obiknows/oursoulagenda/src/content/oakland-vegan-eats.md

 #### Parking

 Street, tough to find during 9-5 work hours.
 Since it typically takes 20 minutes to get your pizza, we suggest placing a pick-up order and eating it by Lake Merritt.
+Check the restaurant hours before you visit as they are only open on some days.

 #### Address